pycanis/lofextra/README.md

 #### Progressive Web App [DONE]

-Ability to make the web version feel like a native app
+Ability to make the web version feel like a native app.

-#### Mobile version
+#### Statistics [DONE]

-Even though the app can be used on the web, it's more likely a mobile app by nature.
-I've chosen web as the first platform because I'm more familiar with it.
+View your spending across categories in a given time period.

 #### Budgeting